erquez/SpaceInvaders---JavaFX/README.md

 *   Dynamic navigation system through controllers and visual state management for entity selection and ranking.

 ## Development Team
-This project was collaboratively developed by Erik, Julen, and Alex.
+This project was collaboratively developed by Erik Vazquez, Julen Carasa, and Alex Hinojar.

 **My specific contributions to the project include:**
 *   Developing the Controller layer and managing the navigation flow between different screens.